csgillespie/efficientR/main.md

 # Introduction {#introduction}

-This chapter introduces the book.
-It describes the wide range of people it was written for, in terms of R and programming experience, and how you can get the most out of it.
+This chapter introduces the book, describing the wide range of people it was written for, in terms of R and programming experience, and how you can get the most out of it.
 Anyone setting out to improve efficiency should have an understanding of precisely what they mean by the term, and this is discussed, with reference to *algorithmic* and *programmer* efficiency in Section \@ref(what-is-efficiency), and with reference to R in particular in \@ref(what-is-efficient-r-programming).
 It may seem obvious, but it's also worth thinking about *why* anyone would bother with efficient code now that powerful computers are cheap and accessible.
 This is covered in Section \@ref(why-efficiency).

 This book happily is not completely R-specific.
 Non R programming skills that are needed for efficient R programming, which you will develop during the course of following this book, are covered in Section \@ref(cross-transferable-skills-for-efficiency).
 Unusually for a book about programming, this section introduces touch typing and consistency: cross-transferable skills that should improve your efficiency beyond programming.
 However, this is first and foremost a book about programming and it wouldn't be so without code examples in every chapter.
 Despite being more conceptual and discursive, this opening chapter is no exception: its penultimate section (\@ref(benchmarking-and-profiling)) describes these two essential tools in the efficient R programmer's toolbox, and how to use them with a couple of illustrative examples.
 The final thing to say at the outset is how to use this book in conjunction with the book's associated package and its source code.
 This is covered in Section \@ref(book-resources).